Home > Blog > Elf on the Shelf Ideas For Kids — and Kids at Heart

 - Elf decorates a family photo.
 Your Elf just wants to get the family in the holiday spirit.
 So paste little Santa hats or red noses on everyone in a family photo and prop the photo up on your elf’s hands.

 Losing motivation?
 Running out of Elf on the Shelf ideas for kids?
 Here are a few fun ideas to give yourself (and your Elf) a break while keeping up the magic:

-- Weekending at the North Pole: Your Elf packed his bags and left home.
-But he left a note: “Santa was getting really busy so I’m running home to help wrap gifts.
+- Vacationing at the North Pole.
+Your Elf packed his bags and left home.
+But he left a note: “Santa was getting really busy, so I’m running home to help wrap gifts.
 I’ll be back in five days!”

-- Feeling sick: Even an Elf can catch a winter cold.
-Surround your Elf with blankets, wadded-up tissues, cough drops and cough syrup.
-He may need some extra care from the kids while he sleeps in for the next few days.
+- Feeling sick.
+Even an Elf can catch a winter cold.
+Surround your Elf with blankets, wadded-up tissues, cough drops, and cough syrup.
+He may need extra care from the kids while he sleeps in for the next few days.

 Once the holidays are over, it’s time to start the process of putting your decorations back into storage (including your Elf on the Shelf).
 While this isn’t usually one of the most fun holiday traditions, there are ways to make it streamlined and convenient.
-Self Storage Plus has a variety of differently sized units to fit all your storage needs.
-Whether you want to store your artificial tree, ornaments, holiday tableware or yard decor, we have a climate-controlled storage option for you.
-Find a Self Storage Plus near you in the Greater Washington D.C or Baltimore area.
+Self Storage Plus has a variety of units to fit all your storage needs.
+Whether you want to store your artificial tree, ornaments, holiday tableware, or yard décor, we have a climate-controlled storage option for you.
+Find a Self Storage Plus location near you and rent or reserve your unit online today!